-As outlined in paragraph 4.4, Cardinal Newman Catholic School will take action if we believe a child is at risk of or is suffering from abuse.
+As outlined in paragraph 4.4, the school will take action if we believe a child is at risk of or is suffering from abuse.
 Abuse is not limited to physical, emotional, sexual abuse and neglect.
-For further information on the definitions of the types of abuse below, please refer to Keeping Children Safe in Education (2023), Annex A.
+For further information on the definitions of the types of abuse below, please refer to Keeping Children Safe in Education (2024), Annex A.